navsingh29/BubbleHub/README.md

   OK

-To run tests for the analyzer
+To run tests for the visualizor
 ==============
 Open /BubbleHub/ui/tests/tests.html in the Safari browser